Amukayoung/openpdf/README.md

 ## License

 This package is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Credits

 This package utilizes the power of [Puppeteer](https://github.com/puppeteer/puppeteer) for browser automation and [ReactDOMServer](https://reactjs.org/docs/react-dom-server.html) for rendering React components to HTML.
+We greatly appreciate the owners of the above libraries